fhiso/tsc-governance/minutes.md

 in favour of citation element sets due to the work that goes into producing professional formatted citations.
 Could we allow elements to be tagged in a formatted citation?
-It was agreed to explore the use of RDFa atributes in HTML as a possible means of doing this.
+It was agreed to explore the use of RDFa attributes in HTML as a possible means of doing this.

 **2017-03-16** Noted from the
 [16 March Board meeting](/fhiso-board/minutes/2017-03-16/) that it was